timm/tested/docs/stats.md

 </dl>

 ##  Misc
-After the above, all the rest is LUSA miscellany.
+After the above, all the rest is LUA miscellany.
 ### String to Thing

 <dl>